 Stage 19 involves plenty of knee-punishing descents, but the wow factor far exceeds the “ow” factor – this walk delivers much reward for the effort.
 The exposed and rugged trail from Anhalter Hütte to the Steinjöchl ridge is assisted by a fixed anchoring system of cables.
 From the ridge, it’s a steep descent to the Hahntennjochsattel.
 Gorgeous scenery awaits eager hikers in the remote Pfafflar Valley, passing picture-postcard villages en route to the Angerletal Valley and to the finishing point of this stage: Hanauer Hütte.
 Most of the 38 km² Muttekopf nature reserve lies above the treeline, so you'll find yourself in a true alpine environment.
 Don’t forget to turn your focus from the beautiful scenery to your feet as rare, exotic and endangered alpine wildflowers and plants can be found here.

 Important!
-Due to construction work, the Anhalter Hütte hut will be closed in summer 2019.
+Due to construction work, the Anhalter Hütte hut is closed at the moment.
 We recommend continuing stage 18 from the Anhalter Hütte hut as far as Pfafflar, where hikers can stay the night at the Gasthof Bergheimat and continue with stage 19 the next day.

 Eagle View ·The historic wooden homes, which are typical of the remote Pfafflar Valley are made from round tree trunks; some of them date back to the 13th century.
 For the construction of these houses, neither a saw nor any metal was used.
 The joints are filled with mortar and whitened, which makes the houses look striped.
 The tiny hamlet of Boden reveals this otherworldly landscape in all its glory, and the trail leads through flower fields and past thundering waterfalls.